easytarget/esp32-cam-webserver/README.md

 A basic limitation of the sketch is that it can can only support one stream at a time.
 If you try to connect to a cam that is already streaming (or attempting to stream, the first steam will freeze.

-Currently, camera modules other than ov2640 are not supported.

 ## Setup: